pqnelson/pqnelson.github.com/_posts/2015-02-15-automated-thm-iii-dp.md

 We arrive at the center-piece of the Davis-Putnam algorithm, namely, the algorithm itself!
 What happens?
-Well, we first iteratively try unit propagation until it won't work, then we try the affirmitive-negative rule and recurse until it won't work.
+Well, we first iteratively try unit propagation until it won't work, then we try the affirmative-negative rule and recurse until it won't work.
 At last we use the resolution rule, then recursion takes us back to step 1.